Throupy/rpi-led-matrix-applets/README.md

 ## Other
 - [X] APIs - display error message if cannot get data for API for some reason e.g. no network connection
-- [ ] Use font.CharacterWidth in matrix_display.py to allow for height AND width scaling
+- [ ] Use font.CharacterWidth in matrix_display.py to allow for height AND width scaling (rabbit hole af)

 ## Input Handling
 - [X] Xbox Controller - support debouce (stop joystick movement causing multiple events)